scholarslab/scholarslab.github.io/_posts/2017-04-12-raspberry-pi-on-uva-wifi-network.md

-## Edit System Config
+## Step 3: Edit System Config

+The newest Raspbian OS (Stretch) changed the way the network is handled, so pick the "Stretch" or "Pre-Stretch" (like Jessie, and before) options as necessary.

+#### 3.1.
+Stretch

+Change the [code]/etc/wpa_supplicant/wpa_supplicant.conf[/code] file.
+You'll need to open the file with root privileges, so we'll use the terminal to open a program for editing the file.

+In the Terminal, type in:

+[code]sudo leafpad /etc/wpa_supplicant/wpa_supplicant.conf[/code]

+There should only be three lines in there now.
+We'll add some lines to let the network system know about the hidden ESSID.
+The file should now look like this:

+[code]
+country=US
+ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
+update_config=1

+network={
+ ssid="wahoo"
+ scan_ssid=1
+ key_mgmt=NONE
+}
+[/code]

+The code is pretty self explanatory.

+The "ssid" is the hidden wahoo.
+The "scan_ssid" does a direct Probe Request which is required when a network hides the ssid.
+The "key_mgmt" line lets the network know that there is no password required.
+UVA's wahoo network is secured by only allowing a registered MAC address onto the network.
+You'll be doing this in Step 4.

+Save and close that file and you're just about done.
+Continue on to Step 4.

+#### 3.2.
+Pre-Stretch

-Change the
+Change the [code]/etc/network/interfaces[/code] file.

-[code]/etc/network/interfaces[/code]

-file.
 You'll need to open the file with root privileges, so we'll use the terminal to open a program for editing the file.

 In the terminal, type in: